 Tip #3: Reduce for Unrelated and Unreasonable Charges and Obtain Credit for Co-pays

-Review the itemization of charges for any unrelated charges or double billing, and have these charges removed.
+Review the itemization of charges for any unrelated charges or items that have been billed twice, and have these charges removed.

-Importantly, be sure to obtain a credit for co-pays made by your client.
-These should be subtracted from the total lien claim of the health insurer.
+Finally, obtain a credit for co-pays made by your client, which should be subtracted from the total lien claim of the health insurer.

 Tip #4: Reduce for Actual Recovery of Medical Bills

-It may seem obvious, but if certain medical bills are not part of the settlement offer, argue that they should not be included in the lien claim.
+If, for whatever reason, certain medical bills are not part of the settlement offer, point that out to the lien claimant and advise that they should not be included in the lien claim.